d0rtilla/deep-learning-challenge/README.md

  Neural network and deep learning were used to determine if an applicant would be succesfully funded by Alphabet Soup, who has funded 34,000+ organizations in the past.

  ## Preprocessing:
  Irrelevant information was removed from the data set: columns 'EIN' and 'NAME' were dropped from the model and everything that remained was considered a feature for the model.
 'APPLICATION_TYPE' and 'CLASSIFICATION' were replaced with 'Other' due to high variance.
-The data was then split into training and tests sets.
+The data was then split into training and testing sets.
 The target variable in the model is 'IS_SUCCESSFUL' and is confirmed by its value; 1 being a yes and 0 being a no. 'APPLICATION' data was analyzed, and the value of 'CLASSIFICATION' was used for binning.
 Each unique value used several data points as a cutoff point to bin scarce categorical values together in a new variable: 'Other'.
 Categorical variables were encoded with 'pd.get_dummies()'.

  ## Compiling, Training, and Evaluation:
- Neural Network was applie on all model layers.
+ Neural Network was applied on all model layers.
 The number of features decided the number of hidden nodes.
  A three-layer training model generated 477 parameters.
 The first attempt came close to the target of 75% accuracy with 72.6% accuracy.

 ## Optimization: